China factory unrest a fresh headache for Foxconn

 "This happens in many companies, especially big ones," Woo said of the movement of workers around the country.

-"We have 1.1 million workers in total in China, the advantage is we can mobilize our workers when one business line suddenly needs more people.
+"We have 1.1 million workers in total in China, the advantage is we can mobilise our workers when one business line suddenly needs more people.
 Relocation happens very often."

-Some labor groups say ultimate responsibility for strains rests with Apple, which they say puts profit above workers' welfare despite pledges to cut overtime hours and improve workers' livelihoods.
+Some labour groups say ultimate responsibility for strains rests with Apple, which they say puts profit above workers' welfare despite pledges to cut overtime hours and improve workers' livelihoods.

-"The whole Apple production chain has problems," said Li Qiang, with the New York-based China Labor Watch, that has scrutinized Apple and Foxconn for years.
+"The whole Apple production chain has problems," said Li Qiang, with the New York-based China Labor Watch, that has scrutinised Apple and Foxconn for years.

 "Its sales and marketing strategy involves launching a product suddenly, without maintaining much inventory ... so the subsequent product shortages help build demand, but also place extreme pressures on workers."